 Whether you decide to replace yourself or call in a plumber, make sure you get the correct type of valve with the correct pressure rating.

 Unless your hot water unit is located in a humid or moisture-rich area (which we hope it isn’t) there should not be sludge or rust.
 So, sludge and/or rusted fittings is a sign that your hot water unit may be suffering from a leak.
 Your best bet is to get a professional plumbing to tighten any existing fittings

 Corrosion around your hot water system’s fittings means you probably have a leak.
 Call in a plumber to get this fixed.

 PITFALLS TO AVOID WHEN REPLACING YOUR HOT WATER UNIT

 If replacing your hot water unit is unavoidable, there are some mistakes that you need to avoid to ensure the replacement goes as smoothly as possible.

 Electric, gas or solar?
 That is one of the first decisions you’ll need to make when choosing your new hot water system.
 There are a wide range of units available for purchase that can be used that can lower your energy bill and reduce the greenhouse gas you produce.
 Both the heating method and hot water unit size can drastically affect how much you pay each quarter so it pays to pick the right sized hot water unit for your needs.

 If you think you have hot water unit issues, please do not hesitate to call the team at RTL Plumbing.
-We provide a wide range of maintenance services including hot water servicing, we have a team of qualified and experienced technicians to get the job done.
-Give RTL Plumbing a call on 07 3399 2203 or drop a line here and we’ll be sure to help.
+We provide a wide range of maintenance services including hot water servicing.
+We have a team of qualified and experienced technicians to get the job done.
+Give RTL Plumbing a call on 1300 000 RTL (785) or drop a line here and we’ll be sure to help.